wombleton/gitlaw-nz/acts/E/Electronic Identity Verification Act 2012.md

     *   (b) the copying of information recorded in the Service database (whether it is achieved directly from the database, by means of another device, by the interception or copying of an electronic message, or from any form of electronic storage).

-    (3) A person who commits an offence against this section is liable on conviction on indictment to,---
+    (3) A person who commits an offence against this section is liable on conviction to,---

     *   (a) if an individual,---